 The High Holiday season begins with the Selichot service which is generally observed the Saturday evening prior to Rosh Hashanah.
-In 2016, this service will occur on Saturday, September 16th at 8:30 pm at Temple Beth Ami.
+In 2017, this service will occur on Saturday, September 16th at 8:30 pm at Temple Beth Ami.
 This beautiful and moving service ushers in the season and sets the mood for this most spiritual of times.
 We observe Selichot with our sister congregations: Congregation Har Shalom, Adat Shalom, Temple Beth Ami and Congregation Shaare Torah.
 Every year we rotate where the Selichot service will be held.
-In 2016, the Selichot service is being held at Adat Shalom.

 The High Holiday schedule for 2017/5778 is as follows:

 Erev Rosh Hashana Services - Wednesday September 20 - 6:30 pm - New This Year***The service will take place outdoors on our parking lot, weather permitting.